Bobby Lalonde (musician)

-Bobby Lalonde is a Canadian musician originating from the Ottawa Valley (Eastern Ontario).
+Bobby Lalonde (born May 22, 1958) is a Canadian musician originating from the Ottawa Valley (Eastern Ontario).

 Family and early life

 Lalonde was born on May 22, 1958.
 The youngest of four brothers (Gerry, Gilles, and Marc), he grew up surrounded by various musical influences.
 His parents, Beatrice Lalonde (Couture) and Gaston Lalonde, were both of French-Canadian heritage, and had strong ties to Ottawa-Valley country music.
 He attended the French Catholic elementary school in Saint-Isidore-de-Prescott and the École secondaire catholique de Plantagenet.

 Lalonde began playing the fiddle at the age of eight, and soon the Lalonde family band "The Four Sons" was formed.
 By the time Lalonde was thirteen, he was signed to a three-albums contract with London Records of Canada, had won the North American Junior Fiddle Championship, and was a much-in-demand musician for studio, television and live performances.